SO

 Work Experience

-Sound Media Ventures' vision is that as web3, Metaverses, blockchain, streaming, UGC, and other novel technologies proliferate, media is growing increasingly pervasive in our lives.
+Sound Media Ventures' vision is that as AI, robotics, web3, Metaverses, wearables, UGC, and other novel technologies proliferate, media is growing increasingly pervasive in our lives.
 We use media to create, communicate, learn, exercise, entertain, transact, and beyond.
+AI and robots use it for similar purposes.
 Our mission at Sound Media Ventures is to offer broad coverage of emerging media technology companies.
 Our investors include post-exit entrepreneurs, engineers, data scientists, professors, operators, and risk managers.
-Our investments (from early seed through Series A) reach across the globe, reflecting our commitment to finding and supporting emerging talent based on merit and regardless of location.
-We invest in visionaries and disruptors who transform how media, in its broadest forms, is created, distributed, and monetized.
-We seek companies that leverage novel technologies to drive scale and where we add strategic value to influence performance outcomes.
-Our objective is to generate strong investment returns for accredited investors, adjusting risk through diversification and driving high returns with a well-curated crop of companies.
+Our investments reach across the globe.

 Discovering, investing, and mentoring media technology startups worldwide.